AirTags make it easy to track and find your misplaced stuff like keys, wallets, purses, backpacks, luggage, and more.

 Hopefully, I have answered all of your questions related to, can an AirTag’s location be shared.
 You may still have other questions surrounding AirTags.
 If you do, below, I have answered some AirTag frequently asked questions, or check out my other article on do AirTags use GPS.

-Does an AirTag use Bluetooth?
+Does an AirTag use GPS?

 Affiliate disclaimer.
 We may receive an affiliate commission at no extra cost to you if you purchase a product after clicking on one of our links.
 This doesn’t affect our editorial independence.